Nonsmooth Analysis and Optimization: Newton derivatives

-In general, we therefore have to fall back on the Moreau--Yosida regularization. \begin{example} We consider as in \cref{ex:newton:rn} the minimization of $F+G$ for a twice continuously differentiable functional $F:L^2(\Omega)\to \R$ and $G=\norm{\cdot}_{L^1}$.
+Due to the two norm discrepancy, we can no longer apply the semismooth Newton method directly to proximal point reformulations in function spaces.
+We therefore have to fall back on the Moreau--Yosida regularization. \begin{example} We consider as in \cref{ex:newton:rn} the minimization of $F+G$ for a twice continuously differentiable functional $F:L^2(\Omega)\to \R$ and $G=\norm{\cdot}_{L^1}$.
 The proximal point reformulation of $0\in \partial (F+G)(\bar u)$,

 now has to be considered as an equation in $L^2(\Omega)$; however, $\prox_{\gamma G}$ is \emph{not} Newton differentiable from $L^2(\Omega)$ to $L^2(\Omega)$.
 We therefore replace in the original optimality conditions